 The Bachelor of Science in Nursing is a professional degree which includes Goshen Core requirements, supporting courses, and professional nursing study.
 Graduates must successfully complete the National Council Licensure Examination – RN (NCLEX-RN) to become a registered nurse.
 Graduates of associate degree programs in nursing are welcome to enter and pursue a modified program to earn a B.S.N. at Goshen College.

-A Bachelor of Science degree in Organizational Leadership is designed for adult students who have completed two or more years of college.
-Accelerated programs leading to a B.S. degree in Business Administration or B.S. degree in Social Work are offered as well.
+Bachelor of Science degrees in Organizational Leadership or Social Work are degree completion programs designed for adult students who have completed two or more years of college.
 Classes are held in the evening and online and accommodate adult needs in both content and learning style.
 See more details in the Office of Graduate and Continuing Studies section of this catalog and also online.

 Four graduate degrees are offered: